FuadRahimli/Table-Multiplication/README.md

 # Table-Multiplication
-Making table multiplication for learning PHP, Database, and FileZilla Client
+Making table multiplication for learning PHP, Database, and FileZilla.